openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 Creating a Theme
 ################

-To create a theme, you create a directory for it within the themes directory that you configured for your Open edX installation when you enabled theming.
+To create a theme, you create a directory for it within the installation-wide themes directory that you added for your Open edX installation when you enabled theming.
 For more information about the themes directory, see :ref:`enable_theming`.
+Then, you copy UI files into the theme directory and update them to change the appearance of the Open edX sites that will use that theme.

 .. _understanding_themeable_ui_files: